Where Do Lawns Come From

 We're all very accustomed to our lawns these days, they seem to be just a natural part of our lives, but this hasn't always been the case, and in a historical sense, lawns are still a brand new phenomenon.
 So let's take a brief look into the history of lawns.

-Laune and Launde are the original Brythonic (Welsh) words from which we derive our modern word "lawn".
-Original launes were first developed in the mild climates of Europe as enclosed areas of grasses and other plants where livestock would graze, and keep the plants in the fields at low heights.
+Laune and Launde are the original Brythonic (Old Welsh) words from which we derive our modern word "lawn".
+Original launes were first developed in the mild climates of Europe as enclosed areas of grasses and other plants where livestock would graze, and these animals would also keep the plants in the fields at low heights.

 As Launes kept developing over time, common areas were developed where all livestock keepers could graze their animals around the outskirts of towns, and as the city keepers quickly discovered, these low cut grasslands surrounding towns became highly valuable as any enemies approaching the town could be quickly seen and a defence mounted in the quickest times possible.